fabriciochamon/Packman/README.md

 2. Make sure to remove them from your user folder (they will now be loaded on demand, by Packman).
 3. Add a new Packman project, choose versions and packages you wish to load.
 4. Open your Houdini from there, always.
 5. Done.
-Now you can quick setup project environments with just a fews clicks.
+Now you can quickly setup per project environments with just a fews clicks.

 ## Screenshots: